-And most importantly the price - the price of the console will be about 200 $, meaning 100 $ less than the original switch.
+Most importantly the price - the console price will be about $ 200, which means $ 100 less than the original Switch.

 So given all that I mentioned earlier, who does this console fit?
 Well, Nintado has always been an expert on mobile consoles, and has created a market for Gamers Who consume their games on the road, so this is not as strange as many people think.